opethe1st/github.io/_posts/2019-09-07-json-parser-in-go.md

 ---

 # Introduction
 Hey!
 Welcome to my first blog post on how I wrote a JSON parser.
 To follow along properly, some programming experience is helpful but my goal is to make this as easy to follow as possible.
-If you don't know what JSON is, the best resource on it is [this](json.org).
+If you don't know what JSON is, the best resource on it is [this](https://www.json.org).
 It has really lovely diagrams that clearly show what's allowed in JSON.

 The posts reconstruct the process through which I wrote the parser.
 It's not a perfect reconstruction because although I have a commit history that I have referenced and some original notes, some time has passed between writing the code and writing this post.
-The lesson next time is to write some code and then write a post about it as soon as possible.
+The lesson for next time is to write some code and then write a post about it as soon as possible.

 My initial reason for writing a JSON parser was that I was not happy with the error reporting in the standard python library and I thought I could do better.